Stassi Schroeder And Kristen Doute Defend Brittany Cartwright’s Mom From Homophobic Accusations After Jax Taylor’s Roast Drama

 Is Brittany Cartwright’s mom, Sherri Cartwright, homophobic?
 Sherri’s comments and behavior upon hearing that her daughter’s boyfriend, Jax Taylor, may have had sexual relations with men, as shown in the latest Vanderpump Rules episode that aired on Monday night, seems to support that conclusion.
-Yet according to two of the couple’s good friends, Stassi Schroeder and Kristen Doute, that could be further from the truth.
+Yet, according to two of the couple’s good friends, Stassi Schroeder and Kristen Doute, that couldn’t be further from the truth.
 Sherri has also spoken up to defend herself from the accusation that she’s a conservative homophobic.

 Stassi tweeted that Brittany and her mom are huge lesbian, gay, bisexual, transgender, and queer activists.
 As for Sherri’s comments and behavior, Stassi pointed out that any mom would be concerned if she heard information that suggests that her daughter’s boyfriend may not be very committed to the relationship.